 MONITORING

 As part of assessing effective unattended operation in line with the expected functionality, a period of normal operation ‘soak test’ should be monitored and recorded.
+This is ideally done prior to deployment where additional parameters can be monitored that may not be available when remotely monitored.
+An example is temperature of certain components e.g. LED units.

 To determine the longer term effectiveness of the systems, user feedback can be captured and used as evidence to support any further changes or as further validation to the design.

-Over the long term, monitoring of the performance of systems and equipment is important and useful information.
-Such information informs designers, engineers and organisations alike as to optimisation of future design.
-This leads to the elimination of common failures connected to historical design solution and returns a cost saving to organisations.
+Over the long term, monitoring of the performance of systems and equipment is important and can provide useful information such as trends e,g, seasonal battery voltage.
+Such information informs designers, engineers and organisations alike for improvements and optimisation of future design.
+This leads to the elimination of common failures connected to a historical design solution and returns a cost saving to organisations as well as continuity of service to the mariner

-ACRONYMS

-AIS Automatic Identification System

-AP Appointed Position

-AtoN Aid(s) to Navigation

-BOM Bill of Material

-BSL Buoy Shipping List

-BY Buoy Yard

-CMCS Centralised Monitoring and Control System

-Doc Document

-F.Ops Field Operations

-IALA International Association of Marine Aids to Navigation and Lighthouse Authorities - AISM

-I/O Input / Output

-OPC Operational Planning Centre

-PIC Programmable Integrated Controller

-SOP Standard Operating Procedure(s)

-UTC Co-ordinated Universal Time (Universal Time Co-ordinated)

 REFERENCES

 IALA Guideline 1008 on Remote Control & Monitoring.